SELF-PORTRAIT

 each 50cm x 40cm

 These two self-portraits, made in my studio, are an attempt to depict something intimate without being explicit.
 I wanted to express the fondness I feel for my body, with its quirks and early signs of ageing, but also imply difficult emotions — loneliness, guilt, inadequacy — and a feeling of vulnerability.
 The project began as an exploration of the concept of artistic constraint.
-At first I photographed myself posing to fill the photographic frame but later realised that leaving some space around the body made it appear more constrained.
-The project was really an exploration of self-imposed constraints; a desire to portray limitations that are imagined yet shape things into what they are.
-Looking at these images now I see a creature that is strange and awkward, but also intriguing – an object of curiosity whose purpose is unknown.
-While free to move, the creature remains bound and unable to unfold into its own being.
-It can never get out of its box.
+I initially photographed myself posing to fill the photographic frame but later realised that leaving some space around the body made it appear more constrained.
+The project was really an exploration of self-imposed constraints; a desire to portray my own limitations.
+Looking at these images now I see a body that feels alien and somewhat intriguing – an object of curiosity that shall remain in its box.